February 3, 2012 Ukraine Enhances Efforts to Diversify Its Energy Sector February 2, 2012 Experience Winter Wonderland in Kyiv

 Within the scope of its power, the Verkhovna Rada is authorized to form special interim commissions for the preparation of issues and preliminary considerations.

-The Verkhovna Rada may form interim investigating commissions to look into the matters of public interest that are subject to no less that one third of the constitutional composition of body voting in its favor.
+The Verkhovna Rada may form interim investigating commissions to look into the matters of public interest that are subject to no less than one third of the constitutional composition of body voting in its favor.

 On behalf of the Verkhovna Rada the Accounting Chamber is formed to audit the state budget expenditures.